Advanced cancer means cancer that can’t be cured. It might have come back after your original treatment or have spread to other areas of the body.

 When cancer is very advanced, the chemical balance of the body becomes completely upset.
 Often, you slip into unconsciousness.
 This is usually very near the end of your illness, maybe only a few hours or days before you die.

-Any symptoms you have before that should be controlled, or at least helped, with treatment from your doctor and symptom control nurse.
-Talk to them about your fears.
+Any symptoms you have should be controlled, or at least helped, with treatment from your doctor and symptom control nurse.
+Make sure you tell them about all your symptoms.
+Talk to them about your concerns or fears.

 Talking about advanced cancer